asif256000/boolean_cellcycle_analysis/METHODS.md

 We developed our module to replicate the results of the paper, specifically the state path each start states go through (`Table 2` in the paper) and count the number of starting states that merge to each unique final state ((`Table 1` in the paper)).

 The paper implements synchronous update scheme for the cell cycle progression, which is not very natural way cell cycle progresses.
-In synchronous cell cycle progression, all the proteins involved in the cell cycle go through the reaction at the same time instance based on their states in the .
+In synchronous cell cycle progression, all the proteins involved in the cell cycle go through the reaction at the same time instance based on their states in the previous time instance.

+We implement Asynchronous Random update scheme, where the updates occur asynchronously and at a random sequence, i.e the no two proteins update at the same time instance, and the sequence of the protein update is chosen at random.